johnnypesola/gunwildman/README.md

-# Gun wildman
+# Gun Wildman

-A clone of the classic Wild gunman game using React.
+A clone of the classic Wild Gunman game using React.

 ## Available Scripts